afcarl/SDCND_Portfolio_Hiddink/README.md

 | visualise       | True    |
 | feature_vector  | False   |

 I chose these parameters for HOG after trial and error on test4.jpg.
-As shown in the visualization above, the parameters optimize the gradients and limit false positives later in the pipeline.
+As shown in the visualization above, the parameters optimize the gradients, and work well for the heat map step later in the pipeline that limits the false positive classifications.

 ---